Friday, August 28, 2020

 The second week of annual training brought the Soldiers to the field.
 The 560th Engineer Battalion practiced construction of trestle and bailey bridges and infantry units took to the fields for maneuver while the cacophony of howitzer fire from the 48th Division Artillery echoed through the hills.

 August 20 featured the traditional parade and awards ceremony of Governor’s Day as Georgia’s Governor, Marvin Griffin, reviewed the entire division alongside Florida's Governor, Thomas Collins.
 The governors presented awards to units for marksmanship and training excellence before witnessing a pass in review of the entire division.
 The summer heat shortened the ceremony whereupon Maj.
 Gen. Joseph Fraser, commanding general of the 48th ID, and Maj.
-Gen. Hearn briefed the governors on the proposed unit structure of the new 48th Armor Division.
+Gen. Hearn briefed the governor on the proposed unit structure of the new 48th Armor Division.

 Georgia Governor Marvin Griffin presents the Governor's Trophy to 1st Lt.
 John Birchall, commanding officer of Headquarters Company, 3rd Battalion, 122nd Infantry Regiment during Governor's Day activities at Fort McClellan, Ala.
 August 20, 1955.
 The Governor's Trophy was awarded to the unit with the best combined scores in the rifle competition.
 Georgia National Guard Archives.

-On the final day of annual training, Aug.
-28, 1955, the 48th ID departed Fort McClellan for the last time.
+On the final day of annual training, August 28, 1955, the 48th ID departed Fort McClellan for the last time.
 Many of the officers left with training reservations already established for the armored course at Fort Knox while other senior commissioned and non-commissioned leaders received a glimpse of the future on the dusty trails of Camp Stewart.

 Captain William Salem, commander of the Lyons-based Company A, 286th Infantry Battalion instructs his Soldiers while on field training at Fort McClellan, Ala.
 August 16, 1955.
 Georgia National Guard Archives.